slackdaystudio/vmsnap/README.md

 > may also omit the domains flag altogther to allow VMSnap to query for all VMs.

-The app will let you know if you are missing any directories
+The app will let you know if you are missing any required programs.

 ## Installation